 - Freud, Sigmund.
 The Standard Edition of the Complete Psychological Works of Sigmund Freud, Vol. XVIII.
 Edited and translated by James Strachey.
 London: Vintage, 2001.

 - Greenberg, Clement.
 Art and Culture: Critical Essays.
 Boston, MA: Beacon, 1965.

 - Greenfield, Adam.
 Radical Technologies: The Design of Everyday Life.
 London: Verso, 2017.

 - Griffin, Matthew.
-“Stages” in The Theatre is Lying, eds.
-Max Delany and Annika Kristensen.
-Melbourne: ACCA, 2018.
+“Stages” in The Theatre is Lying, edited by Max Delany and Annika Kristensen.
+Melbourne: Australian Centre for Contemporary Art, 2018.

 - Griffin, Matthew and Melissa Loughnan.
 “Burly Griffin,” The Blackmail (July 2010), https://www.theblackmail.com.au/issue/2010/07/burly-griffin/.

 - Heidegger, Martin.
 The Question Concerning Technology and Other Essays.
 1977.
-Trans.
-William Lovitt.
+Translated by William Lovitt.
 New York: Harper, 2013.

 - Hibberd, Lily.
 “The Griffin Conundrum,” un Magazine 1.3 (2005): 20–1.

 - Jameson, Fredric.
 The Political Unconscious: Narrative as a Socially Symbolic Act.
 1981.
 London: Routledge, 2002.